romeollangozi/holbertonschool-simple_shell/README.md

 # Simple Shell

-This project is about creating a simple shell that mimics the [Bash](https://en.wikipedia.org/wiki/Unix_shell) shell but with limited features.
+This project is about creating a simple shell that mimics the fundamental features of the [Bash](https://en.wikipedia.org/wiki/Unix_shell) shell.

 ## Introduction